ShivamGami/eeg2video/README.md

 ### What Makes This Pipeline Novel

-- **DANA (Dynamic-Aware Noise Addition):** Instead of starting denoising from pure Gaussian noise, the system uses the ViT-predicted visual latent as a structural prior, adding controlled noise scaled by the predicted motion dynamics (`β_fast = 0.85` for dynamic content, `β_slow = 0.35` for static content).
+- **DANA (Dynamic-Aware Noise Addition):** Instead of starting denoising from pure Gaussian noise, the system uses the ViT-predicted visual latent as a structural prior, adding controlled noise scaled by predicted motion dynamics (`β_fast = 0.85` for dynamic content, `β_slow = 0.35` for static content).
 This allows the diffusion model to refine structure rather than hallucinate from scratch.
+- **Tri-Path EEG Conditioning:** Semantic (CLIP), structural (ViT), and dynamic (DANA) conditioning streams are fused, providing richer guidance than any single path alone.
 - **Dual-Path EEG Adapter:** A flat spectral path (28,458 raw time-frequency values) is fused with a band-pooled path (310 frequency-band features across Delta/Theta/Alpha/Beta/Gamma) to produce a robust 512-dim EEG embedding.
-- **Latent-Space Conditioning:** EEG embeddings are projected to 77 × 768 context tensors via learnable Transformer queries, injected into the Stable Diffusion UNet via cross-attention at every denoising step — identical to text conditioning in standard SD.
+- **Latent-Space Conditioning:** EEG embeddings are projected to 77 × 768 context tensors via learnable Transformer queries and injected into the Stable Diffusion UNet via cross-attention at every denoising step — identical to text conditioning in standard SD.

 ---